The Untold Truth Of Joan Baez

 When The Hollywood Reporter reviewed the documentary "Joan Baez: I Am a Noise," they were shocked at how much new information the film shared.
 It turns out that there's a very good reason for that, and it's that directors Karen O'Connor, Miri Navasky, and Maeve O'Boyle were given unprecedented access to a vault of information that Baez herself had never ever seen.

-Baez — who says that she trusted O'Connor partially because they had been friends for a long time — explained that the documentary had started out as a career-ending sort of wrap-up, but evolved when "I opened up the storage unit.
+Baez — who says that she trusted O'Connor partially because they had been friends for a long time — explained that the documentary had started out as an end-of-career wrap-up, but evolved when "I opened up the storage unit.
 I'd never seen it myself.
 But it turns out my family kept every letter anybody ever wrote.
 Every little tape I sent them from the road.
 It was all in there.
 I had no idea."

 She came forward with accusations of a childhood sexual assault

-When she spoke with CBS Sunday Morning around the release of her documentary, she was heartbreakingly candid about the fact including her memories of being sexually assaulted — by her father — as a child.
+When she spoke with CBS Sunday Morning around the release of her documentary, she was heartbreakingly candid about her hazy memories of being sexually abused — by her father — as a child.
 She said the calmness she embraced while on stage was the exact opposite of what she actually felt, and that much of that inner turmoil was caused by something that both she and her sister came to remember as adults.

 She described it as a sexual inappropriateness that remained partially obscured by the shadows of time, memory, and trauma.
 Although her parents denied anything of the sort happened, Baez says, "Many parents who have been involved in this cycle, and their kids accuse them, they don't remember.
 I wanted to remember.
 I couldn't, until I was 50 years old.
 And they blocked it out."